top of page

 10 Best Summer Programs for High School Students in Florida

-We’ve curated a great list of programs so that you can make the most of your summer in the sunshine state.
-Whether you're interested in STEM, social sciences, or the performing arts, or simply an ambitious student seeking diverse academic opportunities, Florida has got you covered!
+We’ve curated a great list of programs so that you can make the most of your summer in the Sunshine State.
+Whether you're interested in STEM, social sciences, or the performing arts, Florida has got you covered!
+Here are the 10 best summer programs for high school students in Florida.
 Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

-The Medicine Summer Institute by FSU is a highly selective program that offers students an immersive experience in medicine and healthcare.
-Through the SSTRIDE Summer Institute, students are introduced to various clinical settings and provided with information about scholarships and university mentoring programs.
-They are also given an idea of college life and the medical school curriculum through faculty-led presentations about medical topics.
+The Medicine Summer Institute by FSU is a highly selective program that offers students an introduction to medicine and healthcare.
+You will be introduced to various clinical settings and provided with information about scholarships and university mentoring programs.
+You will learn about college life and the medical school curriculum through faculty-led presentations about medical topics.
+You will attend lectures, conduct experiments in the lab, and participate in clinical simulations.
+The program also offers opportunities to shadow physicians and other healthcare professionals.

 Application Deadline: Applications close in late January.